 Once your real IP address has been hidden, you can access Omegle again, as Omegle does not know who you are but simply sees a different IP address and thus thinks you’re a different user.

 However, not every VPN is as adequate to use with Omegle.
 There are a number of requirements you may wish to take into account.
 Free VPNs, for example, usually have their limitations, whether in terms of connection speed, traffic volume, or privacy.
 But even paid versions differ.
 So, our next and final question is: how to choose the best VPN for Omegle?

-We purposefully did NOT include a TOR browser or a Proxy server in our proposed solutions.
+We purposefully did NOT include the Tor browser or a proxy server in our proposed solutions.
 Both will hide your IP address and thus do the trick.
-However, a TOR browser routes your data through many different servers.
+However, the Tor browser routes your data through many different servers.
 This will considerably slow down your browsing experience, making it inadequate to use with Omegle.
-A Proxy server, on the other hand, doesn’t encrypt your data and can’t prevent third parties from accessing it.
+A proxy server, on the other hand, doesn’t encrypt your data and can’t prevent third parties from accessing it.
 Therefore, we only recommend proxy servers for low stake tasks or to briefly bypass a firewall or geoblock, for example.

 How to Choose the Best VPN for Omegle

 Below are a number of features you want to take into consideration when choosing a VPN.
 To compare several VPN’s and find the ideal VPN for you, you can head to our review page.
 If you have trouble deciding, we can recommend NordVPN, because it meets all criteria listed below.
 It’s simply a great VPN to change your IP address and get started with Omegle again.